AMARTYA2020/AMARTYA2020/README.md

 In the city

 # BE A GOOD HUMAN FIRST THEN BE A GOOD PROFESSIONAL
-# Your Character matters as technical skills can be gained with rigorous and continious effort
+# Character matters as technical skills can be gained with rigorous and continious effort but not the character

 - 🔭 I’m currently working on ML and Data science and various other projects
 - 🌱 I’m currently learning Data science